 Most insect bites are harmless and cause only minor swelling or itching.
 But if you’re allergic to insects such as wasps or bees, a sting can cause a life-threatening allergic reaction.
+Some ticks can carry and transmit serious diseases.
 The venom (poison) from scorpions and certain spiders can also be deadly, although this is rare.
 Knowing when to seek emergency care could save your life.

 Bite from a black, red, or brown widow spider or brown recluse spider